diegorech/omnistack8/README.md

 # omnistack8
-Omnistack Week project with notes
+Omnistack Week project with some personal notes